-Hungary jails German activist for eight years over far-right rally attacks
+Hungary jails German activist for 8 years over attacks on neo-Nazi rally

 Far-right protest

-Prosecutors said Maja T was one of 19 members of a multinational far-left group that travelled to Hungary and attacked nine people, including German and Polish citizens, whom they identified as far-right extremists.
+Prosecutors said Maja T was one of 19 members of a multinational far-left group who travelled to Hungary and attacked nine people, including German and Polish citizens, who they identified as far-right extremists.
 Victims of the attack suffered broken bones and head injuries.

 The annual rally in the Hungarian capital marks the failed attempt by Nazi and allied Hungarian soldiers to break out of Budapest during the Red Army’s siege of the city in 1945.